AUT-DSP/DSP-Winter2021-MATLAB/HW1/README.md

 - Frequency Response
 - Z-transform & Inverse Z-Transform

-HW1 Consists of 4 Parts:
+HW1 Consists of 3 Questions, 1 Bonus questions & 2 AppDesigner Questions:
-- Parts A,B & C: MATLAB Coding Exercises
+- Q1,Q2,Q3: MATLAB Coding Exercises
+- Q4: Bonus Question
-- Part D: MATLAB AppDesigner
+- Q5,Q6: MATLAB AppDesigner

 Please **Read Submission** and Do all Theoretical and Coding Parts of Exercises and Publish your Work just like The **MATLAB HW-Template** given as Follows and Upload it in [Courses](https://courses.aut.ac.ir/)